RAG is more than just embedding search¶

 }

 Notice that we have a list of queries that route to different search backends (email and calendar).
-We can even dispatch them async to be as performance as possible.
+We can even dispatch them async to be as performant as possible.
 Not only do we dispatch to different backends (that we have no control over), but you are likely going to render them to the user differently as well.
 Perhaps you want to summarize the emails in text, but you want to render the calendar events as a list that they can scroll across on a mobile app.

-Both of these examples showcase how both search providors and consumers can use instructor to model their systems.
+to model their systems.
 This is a powerful pattern that allows you to build a system that can be used by anyone, and can be used to build an LLM layer, from scratch, in front of any arbitrary backend.